au-ts/microkit_tutorial/website/src/part4.md

 After doing that and re-running the system, you should see the message `Linux user-space: Transfer word to virtual-machine monitor`.
 Hit the `RETURN` key then you should see the client interface printing again.
 You can now guess the secret word!
 If you do not want to guess, you can instead print out the word in the Wordle server :).

+---

+[^vms]: It is not always ideal to use virtual machines.
+Especially when you care about performance and reliability, having a native seL4 driver is typically better.